mwlon/pcodec/README.md

 ## How is Pco so much better than alternatives?

-Pco is designed specifically for numerical data, whereas alternatives rely on general-purpose (LZ) compressors that were designed for string or binary data.
+Pco is designed specifically for numerical data, whereas alternatives rely on general-purpose (LZ) compressors that target string or binary data.
 Pco uses a holistic, 3-step approach:

 * **modes**.
-  Pco identifies an approximate structure of the numbers called a mode and then applies it to all the numbers.
+  Pco identifies an approximate structure of the numbers called a mode and then uses it to split numbers into "latents".
-  As an example, if all numbers are approximately multiples of 777, int mult mode decomposes each number `x` into latent variables `l_0` and `l_1` such that `x = 777 * l_0 + l_1`.
+  As an example, if all numbers are approximately multiples of 777, int mult mode splits each number `x` into latent variables `l_0` and `l_1` such that `x = 777 * l_0 + l_1`.
   Most natural data uses classic mode, which simply matches `x = l_0`.
 * **delta enoding**.
-  Pco identifies whether certain latent variables would be better compressed as consecutive deltas (or deltas of deltas, or so forth).
+  Pco identifies whether certain latent variables would be better compressed as deltas between consecutive elements (or deltas of deltas, or deltas with lookback).
-  If so, it takes consecutive differences.
+  If so, it takes differences.
 * **binning**.
   This is the heart and most novel part of Pco.
   Pco represents each (delta-encoded) latent variable as an approximate,